aytuncilhan/BugcrowdAnalysis/README.md

 BeautifulSoup package is used for HTML parsing and Pandas is used for data storage.

 The “Program Details” are stored under a div with class name “bounty-content”.
 The details of the search and filter algortihms can be found in comment blocks in the code.
+But to summarize, below is the overall procedure
+1. for each program, using [the CSV file obtained in Step 1](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/master/bugcrowd_Programs.csv), the text including program details is retrieved using `ProgramDetails = soup.find_all('div', {'class': 'bounty-content'})`
+2. Then, the text is cleaned to be in compliance with the search algorithms (e.g. $1.5k is converted to $1500, or `'min&quot;:null&quot;max&quot;:null'` tags are removed since they are not rendered and can result in false positives).
-But simply put, once obtained the raw text including program details, regular expressions and list operations are used to find dollar amounts ruling out the false-friends.
+3. The search algorithm parses through the _cleaned text_ using regular expressions (searching for specific tags e.g. `tag1_numsMax = re.findall(r"max&quot;:(.*?)[^\d]", searchText)`) and other list operations to find dollar amounts while ruling out false positive cases and false negative cases.

-Results from this step is stored in [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in Step 4.
+4. Results are stored in [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in Step 4.

 ## Step 4: Results
 Pyhton (3.8.2) script for this step: [Step4.py](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/82085841dbb6370f643da0cc0753f98613ddeb88/Step4.py)